unimarkup/specification/README.md

 All those specifications are needed to get consistency across programing languages, operating systems and editors.

 # Credit

 This language was heavily influenced by the Pandoc-Flavor of Markdown, reStructuredText and Latex.

 # Language Overview

 Below is only a short overview of the unimarkup language, the full reference manual can be found [here](Unimarkup_Language_ReferenceManual.md).

 ## Fundamentals
 ### Headers

 Headers are in atx-style only with support for 6 heading-levels.
-For more details, see [LRM-Headers](Unimarkup_Language_ReferenceManual.md##Headers)
+For more details, see [LRM-Headers](Unimarkup_Language_ReferenceManual.md##Headers).
+A header must have an emtpy new line before and after it, or another header.
+Header attributes are set at the end of the header text.

 **Example:**
 ~~~
 # First Main Header

-Some text...
+Some unimarkup text for this header...

 ## Nested Header

-More text...
+More unimarkup text for the nested header...

 # Second Main Header
 ## Other Nested Header

-Even more text...
+Even more unimarkup text...

+# Header with attributes {header attributes}

+# Multiline
+header is also possible

+The first paragraph of this header level starts here.

+# Multiline
+header with
+additional attributes {header attributes}

-#{#explicit-header-id} Header with explicit identifier
+# Header with explicit identifier {#explicit-header-id}

 ~~~

 ### Inline formatting

 Inline formatting is applied to a paragraph.
 For multi-paragraph formatting see [here](###attribute-blocks).

 - Bold